 Real Estate's Newest Clients

-The generation we are still getting to know.
-Those born between 1980 and 2000.
-The infamous “Millennials”.
+We're still getting to know the generation of people born between 1980 and 2000: the infamous “Millennials”.
 This generation doesn’t have the best of reputations.
-Despite being called the highest educated generation ever, they have also been named the laziest and most entitled, known for living in their “parents basements”.
+Although they've been called the highest educated generation ever, the've also been named the laziest and most entitled, known for living in their “parents basements”.

 Technology Driven Customers

-Accommodating to the Millennials’ shopping habits is an obvious.
+It's pretty obvious how you can accomodate to Millennials’ shopping habits.
 In 2016, the Pew Research Center found that millennials passed Baby Boomers to become the largest living generation in the United States.
-Generation Y is an ultra-connected generation, consumed by social networks and hyper-reactivity.
-Thus, 77% of millennia use their mobile to seek the good of their dreams.
-Technology has had a large contribution to the selling of homes in the past years and will only continue to rise.
+This is an ultra-connected generation, consumed by social networks - a good 77% of millennials use their mobile to look for products and goods.
+Technology has had a large contribution to the selling of homes in the past few years and will only continue to grow.
 This is why many real estate agencies have digitized their services, investing in professional photography for their listings, using virtual tours, keeping their website/apps up to date, combining, for example, classic commercial offers and good restaurant addresses on their website.
 Others have taken the measure of the importance of social networks to implement targeted communication and have adopted marketing strategies via these large platforms.

 The key takeaway for investors here is that millennials do not view homeownership as something permanent.
-In fact, the average number of years a millennial buyer kept his or her home before selling is 6, comparing to the average of 10.
-Keep in mind that this means, millennials are certainly return clients.
-However, it is important to remember the amount of dept this young generation has compared to the salaries they are receiving.
+In general a millenial buyer will keep their home for around 6 years, comparing to the average of 10.
+Keep in mind that this means millennials are return clients.
+However, it is important to remember the amount of debt this young generation has compared to the salaries they are receiving.
 According to the Zillow survey, the median income of millennial home buyers is $87,500; those who make less than $50,000 per year tend to rent instead.

-Taking advanage of this large and imerging generation that we've often put aside because of their reputation, is important.
-In order to fully understand, we must consider the fact that majority look online first, 99% actually.
-However, 88% consider the use of a real estate agent as an essential factor in order to produce the proper end product.
-If the profession of real estate agent still has good days coming ahead, it seems that we still have to adapt the professional practices to the needs of this new demanding clientele and more aware of the real estate market.
+Making the most of this growing generation is important.
+In order to fully understand their buyer habits, we have to consider the fact that the overwhelming majority look online first, 99% actually.
+However, 88% consider the use of a real estate agent as an essential factor to get the right results.
+To really keep real estate going, it seems that we still have to adapt our professional practices to the needs of this new demanding clientele, and become more aware of the new real estate market.